What is Accutane?

 Secondary forms of birth control include:

-a male latex condom plus spermicidal foam or gel;
+a male latex condom with or without spermicide;

-a diaphragm plus spermicidal foam or gel;
+a diaphragm plus a spermicide;

-a cervical cap plus spermicidal foam or gel; and
+a cervical cap plus a spermicide; and

-a vaginal sponge containing spermicide.
+a vaginal sponge containing a spermicide.

 Stop using Accutane and call your doctor at once if you have unprotected sex, if you quit using birth control, if your period is late, or if you think you might be pregnant.
-If you get pregnant while taking Accutane, call the iPLEDGE pregnancy registry at 1-866-495-0654.
+If you get pregnant while taking isotretinoin, call the iPLEDGE pregnancy registry at 1-866-495-0654.